PATestPA/patestpa-orb/README.md

 | build_version | "" | Build version of the referenced repository
 | operating_environment | "" | Operating system details of the CI Build System

-The Package Aware Action has environment variables which are passed to the action using `env`.
-These environment variables are stored as project `environment variables` and are required for the action to operate.
+The Package Aware Orb has environment variables which are required:

 | Property | Description |
 | --- | --- |